btcpayserver/btcpayserver-doc/Payjoin-spec.md

 There is no guarantee concerning the ordering of outputs and inputs in either the `original PSBT` or the `payjoin PSBT`.
 (Note about [BIP69](#bip69))

+Note: We strongly recommend the sender to submit a PSBT in Base64 format.
+However, we also accept the PSBT or a bitcoin transaction in hex format.

 ## Rationale

 Here is the rationale for using PSBT instead of raw transactions, and why the receiver should be responsible to bump the fee of the payjoin transaction.